 It wasn’t until my tweens when the real language bug bit me, beginning with one of the ‘hardest’ – Japanese.
 After teaching myself Japanese for a few years, I lived in Japan and taught English.

 Yup, I was there in Fukushima during the 2011 earthquake …

 Once in Germany to be with my partner, my learning focus shifted to German, made more urgent by a few medical conditions requiring many doctors’ appointments.
 These days I write documentation, edit, tutor, and translate from German to English, specialising in medical, manufacturing and technical content.

 Hand waving and a dictionary are excellent tools for communicating in a pinch

 When I first traveled overseas, I didn’t speak any languages at all.
 I’ve found the world to be more open and accessible when you can speak more than one language.
-There are more job opportunities, you develop deeper friendships, and travel much more easily with fewer problems.
+There are more job opportunities, you develop deeper friendships, and travel with fewer problems.

 Occasionally I will endorse products, books or services which I personally use and love on this site, for which I may receive a small commission.

 If you enjoy the content, find it helpful and would like to support me and this site, please [send